NiklasBurggraaff/personal-website/src/content/blog/24-goals.md

 16. Run marathon
   - 🌱 Furthest run 22km, but did walk 47km in one day
   - 📝 Running Edinburgh marathon 25th of May
-  - 📈 -
+  - 📈
+    - Oct: Done a few long distance runs
 17. 20min 5k
   - 🌱 PB 21:42 recently after working on improving my cadence
   - 📝 Start training 4:00min/km (or faster) intervals until can do it for 5k
-  - 📈 -
+  - 📈
+    - Oct: 21:30
 18. 1:40 half-marathon
   - 🌱 PB 1:42:34 before I was 18, 2:24:47 last year in zone 2
   - 📝 Complete by training for marathon, and if not train for after may
-  - 📈 -
+  - 📈
+    - Oct: 6:15 min/km in zone 2
 19. \>53 VO2 max
   - 🌱 Improve from 45 to 49 past month
   - 📝 Cardio training for marathon
-  - 📈 -
+  - 📈
+    - Oct: 49.6

 ## Other

-20. Go on a date
-  - 🌱 Never gone on a first date
-  - 📝 No specific plan, but be open to it
-  - 📈 -
-21. Go on 3 weekend trips abroad
+20. Go on 3 weekend trips abroad
   - 🌱 Never gone on a trip abroad by myself
   - 📝 Go on 1 in 2024 and 2 in 2025, potentially combining with conference
-  - 📈 -
+  - 📈
+    - Oct: None yet
-22. Join sports team
+21. Join sports team
   - 🌱 Played 2 games with Stewkley FC
   - 📝 Find close football/rugby club to join
-  - 📈 -
+  - 📈
+    - Oct: Think I may do this next year as enjoying sports at RB
-23. Finish 4 ASOIAF books (finish A Dance with Dragons)
+22. Finish 4 ASOIAF books (finish A Dance with Dragons)
   - 🌱 Started reading a Clash of Kings
   - 📝 Read before going to sleep
-  - 📈 -
+  - 📈
+    - Oct: Not been reading...
+23. ...
-24. One last personal one I won't share...
+24. Two last personal ones I won't share...